duckie-god/Avionics-Induction-Tasks/README.md

 # Task 2: Keeping Watch Over Odysseus

 > *"Athena wants an easier way to monitor Odysseus and his crew without watching over them herself."*\
-> In this task we again answer Athena's call as her unpaid intern with an Arduino-based monitoring system that watches the sea for you.
+> In this task we again answer Athena's call as her unpaid intern but this time with an Arduino-based monitoring system that watches the sea for Odysseus' crew.

 ![Athena](https://media1.tenor.com/m/AMy6LtBlm1UAAAAd/athena-epic-the-musical.gif)